Transform Your SDR Team with AI Augmentation

 "This notion that we're going to replace humans anytime soon is fantasy land."

 Instead of replacement, successful AI implementation focuses on augmentation; automating repetitive, low-value tasks to free salespeople for high-impact activities.
-This approach not only improves performance but also enhances job satisfaction and career development opportunities.
+When you stop asking people to be human spreadsheets, they start acting like salespeople again.

 Redefine roles around human strengths